Students with Disabilities Abroad

 - What laws and infrastructure are in place in my preferred host country to help support persons with disabilities?

 - Is there a local community of people with similar disabilities that I could connect with?

 - How will in-country infrastructure, such as unpaved roads, availability of ramps or elevators, and access to medications potentially impact my experience?

 - Once I have chosen a program, how will I negotiate international and in-country transportation as it relates to my disability?

 - Will I need to prearrange accessible airport transportation upon departure and arrival to my host country?
 How will I manage my transportation needs once I am in-country?

 - What type of housing is available in my destination country?
 Will this adequately address my accommodation needs?

-The UTA Study Abroad office and the Student Access & Resource Center (SAR Center) are here to help make your study abroad opportunity a reality.
+UTA Study Abroad and the Student Access & Resource Center (SAR Center) are here to help make your study abroad opportunity a reality.
 However, students should be aware that additional research for your intended destination may be required, and that it is the student’s responsibility to inform themselves of additional challenges they may face while abroad.
 Here are some resources that you may find helpful as you begin your research: